Critical Ising model on random triangulations of the disk: enumeration and local limits: Introduction

 where $\nu_c=1+2\sqrt7$ and $t_c = \frac{\sqrt{10}}{8(7+\sqrt7)^{3/2}} $, and $\kappa, \tau$ are continuous functions of $\nu$ such that $\tau(\nu_c)=t_c$.
 In particular, $z_{1,0}(\nu,\tau(\nu))<\infty$ for all $\nu\ge 1$. \end{citeproposition}

-This result suggests that $\nu_c=1+2\sqrt7$ is the unique value of $\nu$ at which the asymptotic behavior of the Ising-decorated random triangulation escapes from the universality class of the Brownian map (corresponding to $\nu=1$).
-The asymptotic form is also in agreement with the relation of Knizhnik, Polyakov and Zamolodchikov between the string susceptibility exponent $\gamma$ and the central charge $c$ of the conformal field theory on a surface of genus zero, given in (\cite{KPZ88}): it can be written as where the string susceptibility exponent is $\gamma_c:=\gamma(\nu_c)=-\frac{1}{3}$ and $\gamma(\nu)=-\frac{1}{2}$ otherwise, corresponding to a CFT with central charge $c=\frac{1}{2}$ and $c=0$, respectively.
-See Formula (4.223) in \cite{ADJ97}.
-In the sense of CFT, the former corresponds to the critical Ising model whereas the latter to pure gravity.
+This result suggests that $\nu_c=1+2\sqrt7$ is the unique value of $\nu$ at which the asymptotic behavior of the Ising-decorated random triangulation escapes from the pure gravity universality class (corresponding to $\nu=1$).
+This is in agreement with the prediction of the celebrated KPZ relation \cite{KPZ88} between the string susceptibility exponent $\gamma$ and the central charge $\mathfrak c$ of the conformal field theory (CFT) on a surface of genus zero.
+According to CFT, the critical Ising model has a central charge $\mathfrak c = \frac12$, whereas pure gravity corresponds to $\mathfrak c=0$.
+The string susceptibility exponent $\gamma$ is related to the asymptotics of $[t^n] z_{1,0}(\nu,t)$ by